tallenintegsys/unicodePixel/CTF.md

 That's an excerpt.
 No I was not able to parse the password out of the string and eventually worked up the courage to kill the process (just did a ```killall```), become wilson, and subsequently become root.
 Is "StrangerInTheAlps1998" a book or a keyboard, I'm gonna go with book since I'm fairly Alps keyboards were long gone by 1998.

 ## 4. Which user on the system is allowed to execute the tcpdump command as root but no other command?
-I don't think this is true... recheck later
+I don't think this is true... recheck later...
+I ```su - ``` to all the users with a home dir, AFAIK none were restricted.
+Maybe you were trying to get me to say the ```tcpdump``` user but that account is disabled.

 ## 5. When the system detects a specific USB device being removed from the system, what command is run?
 /usr/bin/logger 'device was removed'